 ExpiresByType application/x-shockwave-flash "access 1 month"

 You don’t have to edit the code, it’s optimized for the best period to save static files.
 But, if you want, you can change the number of months, or even, set the duration to a predefined number of days.

 If you have optimized your blog images and using a speed webs hosting for WordPress, you will notice a real improvement, in your page loading after inserting the code above.

-That’s in general, a big space that can make your page to load slowly, and takes more time to navigate the page.
+That’s, in general, a big space that can make your page load slowly, and takes more time to navigate the page.
 So, make things logical and never use a size that you will never use, make your image’s size exactly as it will appear on your post.